european-dynamics-rnd/weforming/WeForming_Connector/README.md

 | Public | 8002 | /public | Used for exposing open APIs and endpoint registration |
 | Handler | 15502 | /handler | Backend service endpoint for file storage and pull request reception |

-Important: Make sure these ports are open and not occupied by other processes on your system.
+**Important note**: Make sure these ports are open and not occupied by other processes on your system.

 In the demo setup, the connector uses the default port mapping as shown above.